 Arctic grayling (Thymallus arcticus) are a freshwater holarctic salmonid that were once widespread throughout the Upper Missouri River (UMR) drainage as a glacial relict population.
-One of the last populations of endemic adfluvial grayling remaining in the UMR drainage resides in the Centennial Valley (CV) of southwestern Montana.
+One of the last endemic grayling populations remaining in the UMR drainage resides in the Centennial Valley (CV) of southwestern Montana.
 Spawning is largely limited to Red Rock, Corral, Elk Springs, and Odell creeks, with Red Rock Creek likely supporting 80-90% of annual spawning in the CV.
 It is presumed that most of the grayling population in the CV spends non-breeding portions of the year in Upper Red Rock Lake (Upper Lake).
 Red Rock Lakes National Wildlife Refuge (Refuge) encompasses Upper Lake, and nearly all of the currently occupied grayling spawning habitat within Red Rock, Elk Springs, and Odell creeks.

-The estimated number of grayling in the 2016 Red Rock Creek spawning population was 214 (95% CI = 161-321), nearly unchanged from the previous year ($\hat{N} = 1131$, 95% CI = 1069-1210; Figure 1).
-Suitable winter habitat within Upper Lake (i.e., water depth below the ice ≥ 1 m and dissolved oxygen ≥ 4 ppm) reached a minimum during February sampling at an estimated 8 ha.
-This represented the second lowest area of suitable winter habitat measured since 1995 (n = 7).
-Suitable spawning habitat was most recently quantified in 2014-2015, with an estimated total area of suitable spawning habitat (A{ts}) of 6.5 ha, and weighted area of suitable habitat (A{tw}) of 11.9 ha, in Red Rock and Elk Springs creeks (see METHODS below for description of variables).
-The amount of suitable spawning habitat that was available has yet to be calculated; A{ts} and A{ws} will be corrected for 1) availability based on fish passage as a function of barrier (i.e., beaver dam) characteristics and 2) and backwatered areas.
-Hydrology during the 2016 breeding season critical period (i.e., peak spawning + 188 degree days + 5 weeks) was characterized using four variables related to stream flows (cubic feet second-1) and temperature (°C) - mean daily discharge (mdd = 59.6 cfs), cumulative degree days from peak emergence to five weeks post-emergence (cdd = 454.5), days above bankfull discharge (cbf = 0), and days above 67% of bankfull discharge (c67bf = 3).
-These values represent 74%, 110%, 0%, and 16% of the long-term mean values for mdd, cdd, cbf, and c67bf, resepectively.
+The estimated number of grayling in the 2018 Red Rock Creek spawning population was 387 (95% CI = 168-682), nearly unchanged from the previous year ($\hat{N} = 176, 95\%$ CI = 159-213; Figure 1).
+Suitable habitat the prior winter within Upper Lake (i.e., water depth below the ice ≥ 1 m and dissolved oxygen ≥ 4 ppm) reached a minimum during February sampling at an estimated 19 ha.
+This falls within a range of suitable winter habitat (i.e., 10-25 ha) previously hypothesized to lead to reduced grayling survival as documented in 2016.
+Area of winter habitat for the current year (2019) was estimated in January as 0 ha; 1995 was the only other year 0 ha of suitable winter habitat was estimated.

+Suitable spawning habitat was quantified in 2017, with an estimated total area of suitable spawning habitat (A{ts}) of 0 ha, and weighted area of suitable habitat (A{tw}) of 4 ha, in Red Rock and Elk Springs creeks (see METHODS below for description of variables).
+Barriers precluding grayling from accessing suitable spawning habitat, i.e., beaver dams, were notched prior to spawning again in 2018 (similar to 2017) as part of the second hypothesis test of the Adaptive Management Plan.
+Hydrology during the 2018 breeding season critical period (i.e., peak spawning + 188 degree days + 5 weeks) was characterized using four variables related to stream flows (cubic feet second-1 [cfs]) and temperature (°C) - mean daily discharge (mdd = 111.4 cfs), cumulative degree days from peak fry emergence to five weeks post-emergence (cdd = 364.2), days above bankfull discharge (cbf = 15), and days above 67% of bankfull discharge (c67bf = 38).
+These values represent 133%, 89%, 213%, and 186% of the long-term mean values for mdd, cdd, cbf, and c67bf, respectively.

 Figure 1.
-Estimated annual Red Rock Creek Arctic grayling spawning population abundance and 95% confidence intervals, 1994-2016.
-No confidence interval is available for 2012.
+Estimated annual Red Rock Creek Arctic grayling spawning population abundance and 95% confidence intervals (when available), 1994-2018.
+Confidence intervals are not available for some years prior to initiation of the Adaptive Management Plan.

-The first management experiment conducted as part of the adaptive management plan was reducing non-native Yellowstone cutthroat trout (Oncorhynchus clarkii bouvieri).
+The first management experiment conducted as part of the Adaptive Management Plan was reducing non-native Yellowstone cutthroat trout (Oncorhynchus clarkii bouvieri).
 Trout were captured and euthanized at a fish weir and fishing regulations were liberalized to 20 cutthroat trout per day (excluding a stream closure 15 May-14 June) on Red Rock Creek.
-Both actions were first implemented in 2013; during 2013-2016 a total of 6973 cuttroat trout were removed from Red Rock Creek.
+Both actions were first implemented in 2013; the weir was operated through 2016 and liberalized harvest occurred through 2017.
+During 2013-2017 a total of 7149 cuttroat trout were removed from Red Rock Creek.
 Removal efforts peaked in 2014 at 2604 cutthroat removed.
 The first year a grayling response to cutthroat removal could be quantified was 2016 when the 2013 grayling cohort recruited.
-The next several years will continue to provide information on the relationship between cuttroat abundance and grayling recruitment.